steven-halla/casino_hell/README.md

 magic spell : sets bar to 90 + 1 speed each time player hits unlucky 7  or snake eyes

-lets handle state by NPC items so save coin if its in your NPC items it wont be for sale again stat potion save coin we can also do this for quest items as well. so if a quest is done, it goes in an npc item slot so we know the easy way to do this.

-here is what i can do :
-npc items level 2
-this should handle all the state for level 2

-anytime that an NPC needs to be deleted or qust or anything we can have items here handle state.

 lets incldue an NPC in rib demon maze that will take you back and forth to rest area and back' or